Fire and Building Safety

 Who is Responsible for Fire Certification?

-The owner of the building must ensure that:
+The owner of the building must also ensure that:

-In the case of residential flat buildings or other strata buildings, the owners' corporation is advised to make prior arrangements, including the allocation of funds, for a building and fire safety consultant to inspect the premises and to provide the required certification and fee upon the due date annually.
+In the case of residential flat buildings or other strata buildings, the owners' corporation is advised to make prior arrangements, including the allocation of funds, for a Competent Fire Safety Practitioner (CFSP) to inspect the premises and to provide the required certification and fee upon the due date annually.

 Legislation now requires all NSW residents to have at least one working smoke alarm installed on each level of their home.
 This includes owner occupied, rental properties, relocatable homes or any other residential building where people sleep.